Generic name: methyl salicylate topical [ METH-il-sa-LISS-il-ate-TOP-ik-al ]

 What is Boroleum?

-Boroleum (for the skin) is used for temporary relief of muscle or joint pain caused by strains, sprains, arthritis, bruising, or backaches.
+Boroleum (for the skin) is used for temporary relief of minor aches and pains caused by strains, sprains, arthritis, bruising, nerve pain, simple backache, or pain in the lower spine.

 Boroleum may also be used for purposes not listed in this medication guide.